-This course aims to introduce students to the concepts of ethics related to information systems and their management, including fundamental concepts of ethics, ethical standards of information systems (IS) professionals and users, and ethical issues related to privacy, and computer and Internet crimes.
+This course aims to provide students with a solid grounding on the principles and concepts which underpin a study of ethics and to give them in depth knowledge of how ethical concepts and actions impact on the field of information systems management.
+The course focuses on the fundamental concepts of ethics, ethical standards of information systems, professionals and users of information systems, ethical issues related to privacy and digital crimes.